-The practice's uptake for the cervical screening programme was 86%, which was higher than the national average of 82%.
+The practice's uptake for the cervical screening programme was 82%, which was comparable to the local average of 84% and the national average of 82%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
 The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability and they ensured a female sample taker was available.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)

 Childhood immunisation rates for the vaccines given were comparable to the local average.
-For example, childhood immunisation rates for the vaccines given to under two year olds ranged from 82% to 95% (local 82% to 94%) and five year olds from 76% to 96% (local 70% to 94%).
+For example, childhood immunisation rates for the vaccines given to under two year olds ranged from 84% to 97% (local 82% to 94%) and five year olds from 75% to 96% (local 70% to 94%).

 Patients had access to appropriate health assessments and checks.
 These included health checks for new patients and NHS health checks for patients aged 40-74.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.